-For example, when selectmen warned the pugnacious Moffatt that her property was in danger, she retorted with a threat.
+For example, when selectmen warned the pugnacious mother superior that her property was in danger, she retorted with a threat.
 The bishop, she said, had 10,000 Irish at his command, and they would avenge anyone who damaged the convent.

 Mother Superior Moffatt repeatedly tried to avoid testifying because she didn’t want the nuns involved in the case for fear of reprisal.

 The trial judge allowed extensive questioning about the religious practices within the convent.
 He dwelt at times on the relationship between the bishop and the nuns, and focused on the nuns’ happiness and role within the church.

 Rebecca Reed gave some brief testimony about her negative experiences in the convent, featured in her book, until the judge finally ruled them irrelevant.

 And the court heard testimony that, as Buzzell was tearing into the building, he was heard to shout: “If the Catholics get the upper hand of us, they will crush us into the earth.”

-At the conclusion of the trial, Buzzell went free and continued his Know Nothing beliefs.
+At the conclusion of the trial, Buzzell went free and continued in his Know Nothing beliefs.
 Despite what he himself described as overwhelming evidence against him, various witnesses placed him elsewhere during the attack.
 Others questioned about the identification of him based on descriptions of the length of his beard.

 The testimony muddied the waters enough to let the jury acquit.

 The Charlestown convent was never rebuilt.
-The property was maintained by Fenwick for many years, and eventually the soil from Mt.
+The property was maintained by Bisthop Fenwick for many years, and eventually the soil from Mt.
 Benedict filled in the Middlesex Canal.
 The Ursulines returned to Boston in 1946 when they founded the Ursuline Academy, at that time on Arlington Street.

 Mother Superior Moffatt then returned to Quebec, frustrated and exasperated by the destruction of her life’s work and her inability to restart the convent.
 She later received permission to join the Ursuline convent in New Orleans, though it seems she likely left the church instead.

-Rebecca Reed, whose book was a bestseller, died of tuberculosis shortly after publication.
+Rebecca Reed, whose bestselling book fueled Know Nothing sentiment, died of tuberculosis shortly after publication.